The Project Directory Service provides “project” disk space for each individual course-section being offered for an

 To access the PDS, faculty and students must log in with their IUP network username and password.
 PDS security is managed via NTFS permissions.

-The initial course-section quota is set to 2 MB.
+The initial course-section quota is set to 5 MB.
 Instructors can easily increase this quota to 250 MB, 1 GB, 2 GB, 3 GB, 4 GB, or 5 GB by using the PDS Quota Utility.

 Quota needs beyond 5 GB may be requested by creating a ticket in ihelp.

 Folder Structure of the Project Directory

 For each course/section taught, the above file structure is created.
 Any user with an active network account can access the course/section area.
 Here is a brief explanation of the folders under each section and how the access is restricted for each folder.

 This folder contains the folders for students that have dropped the course.
 Anything a student who dropped the course saved while taking the course will be in their folder.